zamazan4ik/awesome-pgo/article/article.md

 I recompiled YDB with instrumentation PGO and started the benchmark to collect PGO profiles.
 But for some reason, the benchmark failed.
 After a deeper investigation, I found an interesting behavior - I was hitting internal YDB timeout deadlines.
 Since the instrumented binary was running slower, internal deadlines started to interrupt the PGO training phase.
 I increased [the limit](https://github.com/ydb-platform/ydb/blob/main/ydb/core/load_test/kqp.cpp#L321) (since I had no clue how to fix it properly) and the issue was fixed.

 However, since the upstream has no proper fix yet, and you decide to optimize YDB with PGO - just be aware of the issue!
 Maybe there are the same places in other YDB parts - who knows?

+Another interesting issue was met when I tried to apply LLVM BOLT to YDB.
+Resulting Linux `perf` profiles was quite big (more than 200 Mib), and `perf2bolt` tool from LLVM BOLT consumed [too much](https://github.com/llvm/llvm-project/issues/61711) RAM during the conversion phase.
+The solution/hack was to pass an additional `-strict=0` option.
+However, before getting a response I got an additional 16 Gib RAM from my friend and upgraded my setup from 32 Gib to 48 Gib.
+Not only Chrome and Java eat all your memory ;)

 Lessons learned: